Web design services

 - We arranged some re-enactments of ancient church ceremonies for uniting two people of the same sex (archived version).

-- Roger and Peter celebrated their wedding in Falkland in 2019, with a ceremony in Croydon a week later.
+- Ross and Peter celebrated their wedding in Falkland in 2019, with a ceremony in Croydon a week later.

 - And Ross is an active contributor to Wikipedia and to the UK LGBT Archive.